AlexiWolf/wolf_engine_old/.github/PULL_REQUEST_TEMPLATE.md

   - [ ] All Clippy warnings have been resolved (run `cargo clippy`.)
 - [ ] Documentation
   - [ ] The documentation has been updated.
-  - [ ] Relavent examples have been provided.
+  - [ ] Relavent examples have been provided in `/examples`.
-  - [ ] Doctests are passing.
+  - [ ] All doctests / examples are passing.
   - [ ] All documentation warnings / errors have been resolved.
 - [ ] Merge
   - [ ] The feature branch has been brought up to date with the main branch.